michaelsevilla/HadooPhoenix/README.md

 HadooPhoenix
 ============

-HadooPhoenix README

 Author: Michael Sevilla
 Date: 6-22-2013
+README

 HadooPhoneix is a series of programs that implement scale-out algorithms on a scale-up system.
 It also includes sequential, 'dumbest thing possible'